 KPIs for a Modern Bookkeeping Practice

-The combination of these 5 KPIs (Average Revenue per Client, Cost of Acquisition, Churn Rate, Lifetime Value and Customer Value) will enable you to successfully monitor the growth of your modern practice.
+The combination of these 5 KPIs – Average Revenue per Client, Cost of Acquisition, Churn Rate, Lifetime Value and Customer Value – will enable you to successfully monitor the growth of your modern practice.
 Furthermore, it will allow you to benchmark your bookkeeping practice.